-- 2.8.8 The Environment Agency (OBJ/31) was concerned about the content and scope of the protective provisions in the draft Order for the protection of the Environment Agency.
-Network Rail is in discussions with the Environment Agency regarding the form of the proposed protective provisions. - 2.8.9 The Royal Mail Group (OBJ/44) make a general objection on the grounds that their operational and statutory duties to collect and deliver mail may be adversely affected, but add that they are unable at this stage to fully determine the potential impact.
+- 2.8.4 Network Rail has undertaken consultation that is in line with the requirements of the Transport and Works Rules 2006.
+Specific details of the consultation undertaken are detailed within the Consultation Report (NR5). - 2.8.5 Suffolk County Council (OBJ/29) also raises a general concern in regards to the increased maintenance burden on the Highway Authority and the need for new routes to meet appropriate standards.
+Network Rail will continue to work with the Council and seeks to agree principles on commuted sums to cover the increased maintenance burden on the Highways Authority.
+The Council is further protected by the provision in the Order that no new PRoW can come into effect until it has been completed to the reasonable satisfaction of the Highways Authority.
+All new PRoWs will then be maintained by and at the expense of Network Rail for a period of 12 months from their completion and, thereafter, by and at the expense of the highway authority. - 2.8.6 The Environment Agency (OBJ/51) has expressed concern about the content and scope of the protective provisions in the draft Order for the protection of the Environment Agency.
+Network Rail is in discussions with the Environment Agency regarding the form of the proposed protective provisions. - 2.8.7 The Royal Mail Group (OBJ/52) make a general objection on the grounds that their operational and statutory duties to collect and deliver mail may be adversely affected.
 The street works in the Order are very limited in extent and expected to be of short duration to cause little disruption to vehicular traffic as practicable, and Network Rail expects that there will only be limited effects on Royal Mail and its ability to collect or deliver mail.